xullnn/ls_pull_over_push/170/readme.md

 - TCP used for splitting and reassembling data, so it's at the transportation layer
 - IP used for locating devices on the internet, so its at the network layer

-TCP is built upon IP(and all the layers below), HTTP is built upon TCP(and all the layers below).
+TCP is built upon IP(and all the layers below), HTTP is built upon TCP(and all the layers beneath it).

 38. What is the scheme, host, path, port. query strings in these url?